USS San Jacinto conducts engineering team training

-220812-N-AO868-1085 ADRIATIC SEA (August 12, 2022) Gas Turbine Systems Technician (Mechanical) Fireman Austin Cuevas, left, from Waller, Texas, and Gas Turbine Systems Technician (Mechanical) 2nd class Andrew Paoletti, from New York use an operations manual during an engineering training event aboard the Ticonderoga-class guided-missile cruiser USS San Jacinto (CG 56) in the Adriatic Sea, August 12, 2022.
+220806-N-AO868-1018 ADRIATIC SEA (August 6, 2022) Operations Specialist 2nd class Cameron Zenor, from Orlando, Florida climbs down a ladder well during an engineering training event aboard the Ticonderoga-class guided-missile cruiser USS San Jacinto (CG 56) in the Adriatic Sea, August 6, 2022.
 San Jacinto is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Conner Foy)

 |Date Taken: